Rhododendrons & Azaleas

 Pruning is seldom required for your azaleas and rhododendrons.
 To increase bloom, you should deadhead the plants and pinch the tips of the new growth in June.

 Deadhead rhododendrons by breaking off spent flowers.
-Be careful of buds underneath the flower.
+Be careful of the buds underneath the flower.

 Companion plants that like the same conditions: Heaths and Heather, Mountain Laurel, Leucothoe, Bog Rosemary, Pieris, Bearberry and Blueberries.